Many questions about the VITA tax program are answered here.

 - You can call 1-800-829-1040, and the IRS will help you in setting up a payment plan.
 You should call as soon as possible after you have filed your tax return.
 Tell them that you have already filed your taxes, and make sure you have a copy of your return with you when you call so you know how much you owe.
 If you are planning to make a partial payment by April 15th, let them know that as well.

-VITA provides tax preparation and e-filing at no charge, for taxpayers earning $50,000 per year or less.
+VITA provides tax preparation and e-filing at no charge, for taxpayers who fall within the income limitations (see the main page for this year’s income limits).

 The time it takes to prepare a return varies depending on how complex the return is, and how many W-2s or other tax documents are needed to complete the return.
 If the VITA site you go to does not take appointments, you may also have to wait to get in to see a tax preparer depending on how busy the site it.
 At peak times, it is not unusual for a walk-in site to have waiting times of an hour or more.
 Contact your local site to find out when is the best time to arrive to minimize your wait.